dee-me-tree-or-love/ProCPDocker/proto/Backend/API_DOCUMENATION.md

 <!-- Separator -->

-# Storages
+# Storage
 ## /storage/{simulation_id}/{timeline_id}/{storage_id}
   #### METHOD: GET
   #### DESCRIPTION
-  To get the list of storages with general information and references to other related objects
+  To get the storage with general information and references to other related harbor locations.
   #### PARAMS
   #### RETURNS 200 OK
   ```